eniac1546/NVD_database_lookup/README.md

-# NVD_database_lookup
+# NVD Database Lookup

-Build a Python3 application that fetches and displays CVE data from the NVD API in a simple user interface.
+A simple Python Flask web app to fetch and display CVEs from the National Vulnerability Database API.

+## Usage

+1. Clone this repo.
+2. Create a `.env` file with your NVD API key: